 Now that a downgrade is no longer available you’ll want to be absolutely sure about your version of the iOS 10.2.1 update.

-If you experience even the slightest hesitation, you might be better off waiting for Apple’s next version of iOS 10 which is expected to arrive next month alongside new iPads and more.
+If you’re hesitant, you might be better off waiting for Apple’s next version of iOS 10 which is expected to arrive this month alongside new iPads.

 For more on the downgrade process, take a look at our roundup.
 It’ll walk you through everything you need to know for next time.